Terra Sanctus, April 2013

 This is a well-known view for shooting The Windows at sunrise: looking through the North Window at Turret Arch.
 We didn't get to this spot as early as I would have liked, but the morning light was still quite nice.

-Driving to Farmington, New Mexico Up early, I drove to Norman, Oklahoma, to pick up my guest for this trip, my long-time friend Michael Zeiler.
+Two Old Friends Find the Road West Driving to Farmington, New Mexico Up early, I drove to Norman, Oklahoma, to pick up my guest for this trip, my long-time friend Michael Zeiler.
 We made two or three good images, and, except for worthless restaurant service, had a pretty decent travel day.
-Michael’s Honda Element was well-suited to piling-style packing, and seemed like a good…
+Michael’s Honda Element was well-suited to…

 Continue reading →